 Jesus’ crown of thorns

-The Christians believed that hawthorn branches formed the crown of thorns that adorned the head of Jesus Christ at the Crucifixion.
+Christian scholars believed that hawthorn branches may have formed the crown of thorns that adorned the head of Jesus Christ at the Crucifixion.

-On a medicinal level the hawthorn berries, leaves and flowers are said to strengthen the heart and circulation and to balance blood pressure.
+On a medicinal level hawthorn berries, leaves and flowers were thought in ancient traditions to strengthen the heart and circulation and to balance blood pressure.
 Rich in vitamins and other nutrients, the plant has been used for such purposes for generations and is even thought to have been a part of the Neolithic diet.

 trees.html”]